thuliteio/getdoks.org/content/docs/start-here/getting-started.md

   noindex: false # false (default) or true
 ---

 Doks is a full-featured documentation theme built on top of the [Hyas](https://gethyas.com/) framework.
 This guide will help you get started with a new project.
-See the [manual setup instructions](/docs/start-here/manual-setup/) to add Doks to an existing Hyas project.

 ## Quick Start